The Trucker’s Guide to Understanding Credit

 Revolving: this what you often see in your typical credit card.
 A bank or lender gives you a maximum credit limit that you make charges upon up until you reach that amount.
 On a monthly basis, you carry a balance and make payments on it.

 Service Credit: Any agreements made with service providers are also considered to be credit arrangements.
-Whether you are receiving a service like electricity, internet, or water.. you have an agreement to pay for every month either as a set fee or how much you used.
-While not all of these will report directly to your credit, some can (link to Experian credit boost)
+Whether you are receiving a service like electricity, internet, or water, you have an agreement to pay for every month either as a set fee or how much you used.
+While not all of these will report directly to your final score, some can.

 Charge Cards: Similar to revolving credit, these accounts require you to pay the entire balance on a monthly basis instead of a monthly payment.